Tilicho Peak Expedition - 35 Days

 Proper acclimatization is required for trekkers, gradually making an ascent and spending extra days at intermediate camps to get accustomed to the high altitude.

 • Technical Skills: The technical climbing sections would, most especially, involve the Northwest Face and West Ridge routes.
 Climbers should possess experience in ice climbing, rock climbing, and glacier travel.
-Familiarity with climbing equipment to include crampons, ice axes, and rope skills is necessary for safe movement on steep, icy terrain.
+Familiarity with climbing equipment, including crampons, ice axes, and rope skills, is necessary for safe movement on steep, icy terrain.

 • Physical Conditioning: The terrain is demanding, heavy, and strenuous in ascent; thus, it requires a great deal of physical fitness.
 Climbers are supposed to undertake cardio workouts, strength training, and stamina with endurance exercises in order to build stamina for long days of trekking and climbing.